userayoub7/YUMEKO/README.md

 ## Contributing

 We welcome contributions from the community!
 Whether you're a developer, designer, or tester, your help is appreciated.
-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to get started.

 ---